How the Digital Economy has flourished for years:

 The culprits running the parallel economy do not feel like having bank accounts and other business books which simply means no tax payment to Govt.

-Role of Digitization in Banking Sector in India
+Role of Digitalization in Banking Sector in India

-With digital transactions, one needs to have a proper bank account and requires essential documents.
-Banks are the part and parcel of our day to day life.
+With digital transactions, one needs to have a proper bank account and essential documents.
+Banks are the part and parcel of our day-to-day life.
 Banking includes ATM transactions, online payments, and transfers.
-Reduction of costs for banks and customers as well by using ATMs, cashless transactions etc.

-Thus banks always try to adopt latest technologies to enhance customer experience.
-Another marvelous example of digitization is mobile banking means banking can be done on the mobile phone.
-You can do all kind of transactions through your phone.
-Moreover, Digitalization reduces human errors.
-With the increasing cashless transactions, fake currency threat will be reduced.
+Today, banks are going out of the way to adopt latest technologies so as to enhance customer experience.
+Another marvelous example of digitalization is mobile banking where banking can be done on the mobile phones.

-In a year that will be remembered for demonetization for the withdrawal high amount denomination Rs.
-500 and Rs.
-1000 of India’s currency in circulation on November 8–cashless payments in October 2016 increased 22%, when compared to October 2015, indicating that Indians have been progressively more accepting of different digital payments modes since last year.
+After Demonetization was announced, cashless payments in October 2016 increased 22%, when compared to October 2015, indicating that Indians have been progressively more accepting of different digital payments modes since 2015.

 Source: Monthly Bulletins for 2016, Reserve Bank of India.